 - How you can dispute the listing

-When you leave a rental: When your tenancy ends, your lessor or agent must tell you if they intend to list you on a tenancy database.
+Your lessor or agent must tell you if they intend to list you on a tenancy database when your tenancy ends.
 They must take reasonable steps to give you written notice of this proposed listing.
 You must also be given 14 days to object to the proposed listing.
-Note: If you move out, and don’t leave a forwarding address, you may not receive notice of the listing.
+Note: If you move out and don’t leave a forwarding address, you may not receive notice of the listing.

 How long do you stay listed on NTD?

-If you are aware of a listing that’s more than three years old and it hasn’t automatically been removed, you can write to the listing agent, lessor or NTD and advise the listing is out of date and must be removed.
+If you’re aware of a listing that’s more than three years old and hasn’t automatically been removed, you can write to the listing agent, lessor or NTD and advise the listing is out of date and must be removed.

 If the listing is not removed, you can apply to the Tribunal for an order.

-An agent/lessor has seven days to remove the listing or give written notice to the database operator to have the listing removed.
-If you give the database operator written notice, they must remove the listing within 14 days.
+An agent/lessor has seven days to remove the listing or give the database operator written notice to remove the listing.
+If you provide the database operator with written notice, they must remove the listing within 14 days.

 How do I remove my name from NTD?